 Only permit holders living in mews areas can park within them.
 There are signs at vehicle entrances displaying the mews number but there are no road markings within them.
-Mews area follow the same hours of operation of the main parking zone they are within.
+Mews areas have the same hours of control as the zone they are within.

-Some big events, like the Tattoo, need parking places to be suspended for safe pedestrian access.
-If a large number of parking places are out of use permit holders will be allowed to park free of charge in public parking places.
-You will receive a letter with more details if this is the case.
-Please do not assume this will be the case as you may receive a parking ticket.
+Some big events, like the Tattoo, need to suspend parking to ensure safe public access.
+If a large number of parking places are out of use, permit holders will be allowed to park free of charge in public parking places.
+You will receive a letter with details if this is the case.
+Do not assume this will be the case as you may receive a parking ticket.

 Changing your vehicle

-If you sell your car or move out of your zone, you must return your permit to us.
-We will refund any unused months, less a £10 admin charge.
+If you sell your car or move out of a controlled area, you must cancel your permit online and return it to us.
+We will refund unused days, less a £10 admin charge.

-If you need to surrender your permit we will make a refund for every unused day from the day that we receive the old permit less a £10 administrative charge.
-If you want the refund into your bank account please provide us with the name, account number and sort code of the account.
-If you want it by cheque please provide us with the forwarding address.
+If you return your permit, we will refund unused days from the day that we receive your old permit, less a £10 admin charge.
+We can refund direct to your bank account if you provide us with the account name, number and sort code.

 - a trailer

 - while your vehicle is drawing a trailer

 - a vehicles that carries more than 12 people

 You can't buy a parking permit if you live in purpose-built student lodgings.
 Read about parking permits for students.